Christian Cage: The Patriarchy (2023–2025)

 On the May 1 episode of Dynamite, Cage returned from an almost two-month hiatus as the challenger for Swerve Strickland's AEW World Championship at Double or Nothing on May 26, where he failed to win the title from Strickland.
 On the June 15 episode of Collision, Cage declared that he would challenge for the AEW World Championship again but would first challenge for the AEW World Trios Championship with Killswitch and Wayne.
 On the July 21 episode of Collision, The Patriarchy defeated the Bang Bang Gang (Juice Robinson and The Gunns) for the vacant AEW World Trios Championship, after interference from Mother Wayne.
 This is Cage's first six-man tag team championship win of his career.
-On August 25 at All In: London, The Patriarchy lost the AEW World Trios Championship in a four-way London ladder match to Pac and Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta), ending their reign at 37 days.
+On August 25 at All In, The Patriarchy lost the AEW World Trios Championship in a four-way London ladder match to Pac and Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta), ending their reign at 37 days.
 Later in the show, Cage won a Casino Gauntlet match to earn the right to challenge for the AEW World Championship whenever he wants.
 Two weeks later at All Out on September 7, Cage attempted to cash-in his AEW World Championship match contract on Bryan Danielson after Danielson successfully defended his title against Jack Perry but was blocked by the Blackpool Combat Club.
 On November 23 at Full Gear, Cage attempted to cash-in on champion Jon Moxley but would be blocked again, this time by Jay White.
 At Revolution on March 9, 2025, Cage cashed in his contract in the main event between Moxley and Adam Copeland (then known as "Cope") making it a three-way match but failed to win the title when he was choked out by Moxley.